 Photo Credit: Katie Weber

-It is a place for mental and physical rejuvenation, a place to unwind after a hard day and enjoy the landscape of Wisconsin.
+It is a place for mental and physical rejuvenation, a place to unwind after a hard day.
+It’s a space for solace, reflection, and processing life’s transitions and joys.
+It offers the opportunity for a complete sensory experience.

 There’s never been better reason to get out for a saunter on the Ice Age Trail.
 The wildness you crave is available on a nearby Trail segment.
 Come home to nature.
 Rest your mind, boost your immune system, and get into a relaxed, happy state.
 Immerse yourself in the simple act of putting one foot in front of another.
 Exhale stress.
 Inhale well-being.